Trending Topics

 How to implement a digital inventory management system

-Having recognized the value of a modern, computerized system, here’s how to go about putting one in place:
+Having recognized the value of a modern, computerized inventory system, here’s how to go about putting one in place:

 1. Conduct an audit of the current spare parts inventory.
 This should include physically verifying the quantities on-hand and the locations.